 With regard to the visual experience from the Colorado River, several projects are proposed along the river that could contribute to a cumulative change in the visual experience of recreational users along the river as well as other viewer groups that might experience this visual resource.
 These include the Moabi Regional Park Improvements (5A), the Pirate Cove Resort (5B), and the Topock Marina Improvements (7A).
 The Moabi Park Improvement project would not result in significant changes in views from the river as most of the improvements are internal to the park (e.g., utility hook-ups and campsites).
-The Pirate Cove Resort and Topock Marina Improvements is a are significant projects when considering the views from the river, as it these projects introduces a new resorts at the river's edge.
+The Pirate Cove Resort is a significant project when considering the views from the river, as it introduces a new resort at the river's edge.
 The improvements to the Park Moabi Marina are nominal, and would likely include minor improvements to accommodate additional recreational vehicles, but are not expected to significantly change the visual experience of the site from the river.
-However, Topock Marina Improvements would introduce a new hotel behind the existing dock area with two new buildings, including signage and lighting.
-Thus, when considering these projects, the visual experience from the Colorado River would be most affected by the Topock Marina Improvements-Pirate Cove Resort.
+Thus, when considering these projects, the visual experience from the Colorado River would be most affected by the Pirate Cove Resort.

 The proposed project could also result in negative aesthetic affects along the Colorado River through the removal of floodplain vegetation, grading operations, and overall alteration of a scenic view corridor.
-If these effects were to occur, recreational viewers experience of the Colorado River and the associated scenic corridor could be cumulative impacted by the overall change that this and other river development, including the Pirate Cove Resort and Topock Marina Improvements.
+If these effects were to occur, recreational viewers experience of the Colorado River and the associated scenic corridor could be cumulative impacted by the overall change that this and other river development, including the Pirate Cove Resort.
 Mitigation Measure AES-2 includes design requirements to ensure that development and alterations along the Colorado River do not significantly affect views from the Colorado River, or the recreational user's visual experience of the river.
 This mitigation measure would also address any potential contribution to a cumulative visual impact in consideration of this visual resource.
 With the implementation of Mitigation Measures AES-1 and AES-2, the project's potential contribution to cumulative aesthetic impacts would be reduced to a less than significant level.